YONO SBI: Banking & Lifestyle v1

 Remediation Plan

-Immediate Action: Update GNU Barcode to the latest available version to patch the identified memory corruption flaw.
+Immediate Action: Upgrade your Halo installation to the latest available version provided by the vendor to remediate the SSRF flaw.

 Exploitation Status